chiduralanikhil/librarymanagementsystem/README.md

-This is a simple library management system with functins adding book, updating book and getting all books.
+This is a simple library management system with functions adding book, updating book and getting all books.

 ## Prerequisites